Skip to main content

 The Rise of Social Commerce

-The concept of social commerce isn't entirely new, but its prominence has skyrocketed in recent years.
-According to eMarketer, social commerce sales in the United States alone are expected to reach $45.74 billion by 2022, accounting for 4.3% of all e-commerce sales.
-This surge is driven by the increasing amount of time people spend on social media platforms and the growing trust in social media recommendations.
+The concept of social commerce isn't entirely new, but its prominence has soared and continues to grow today.
+According to the latest projections, social commerce sales in the United States are expected to surpass $100 billion in 2026, representing a significantly larger share of total e-commerce compared with earlier years.
+This surge is driven by the increasing amount of time people spend on social media platforms and the growing trust in social media recommendations, as well as enhanced in-app shopping features and creator-led buying experiences.

 Key Features of Social Commerce